 Overview of Nevada Mortgages

 Nevada is a diverse state with one of the fastest-growing populations in the country.
-If you decide to buy property in the Silver State, you can expect mortgage rates to hover a little above the national average.
-Nevada counties’ conforming loan limits remain standard, but the FHA limits have more variation.
+If you decide to buy property in the Silver State, you can expect mortgage rates to hover above the national average.
+Nevada counties' conforming loan limits remain standard, though some FHA limits vary from the standard.

 National Mortgage Rates

 Nevada Mortgage Rates Quick Facts

 - Median Home Value: $373,000 (U.S. Census Bureau)

 - Median Monthly Homeownership Costs: $1,655 (U.S. Census Bureau)